roberttidey/RPi_Cam_Web_Interface/README.md

 {Added MergeRecording_Gap to schedule settings to merge motion triggered recordings close to each other by less than the gap between stop and next start.}
 Schedule change reverted as motion gap achieves the same thing.
+Path to logs and config file made explicit paths. rc.local seemed to be causing some boot cycles not to start raspimjpeg probably starting up too fast.
+Old slower version put back whilst this is checked.